Platoniq/decidim-install/basic-config.md

 Email configuration
 -------------------

-> **UPDATE** In recents version of Decidim you can complete all these passwords through the `/system/` administrator, and change it to every tenant.
+> **UPDATE** In recent version of Decidim you can configure the SMTP server through the `/system/` administrator, and use a different one for every tenant.
-> If you follow the next steps they will be used as fallback.
+> If you follow the next steps, this will be used as a fallback.

 The most important thing to configure is the capability for sending emails, otherwise users won't be able to register.